District Programs & Departments

 To schedule a class:

-Classes are appropriate for 6th – 8th grades and last approximately one hour.
+Classes are appropriate for 4th – 8th grades and last approximately one hour.
 Up to three classes can be scheduled at a school in one day.
-Please reserve your date at least one month in advance.
+Please reserve your date one month in advance.
 Please call LeShawn Simplis at (562) 944-9656 x513 for more information.

-Come visit the District for an exciting, hands-on, scientific learning experience!
+Bring your students to our District for an exciting, hands-on, scientific learning experience.

-Students are guided through hands-on activities by GLACVCD staff.
-They circulate through learning stations with lessons on the following topics: mosquito biology, mosquito sampling and identification, disease surveillance and prevention, mosquito control methods, breeding source identification, technical equipment operations, and familiarizing students with the importance of insects in our world.
+Students are guided through hands-on activities by GLACVCD biologists and technicians.
+They circulate through five learning stations with lessons on the following topics: mosquito biology, mosquito sampling and identification, disease surveillance and prevention, mosquito control methods, breeding source identification, technical equipment operations, and familiarizing students with the importance of insects in our world.

 The Field Trip Includes:

-- Station One – Students are introduced to the District’s history and mission, and learn the definition of “vector.”
+· Station One – the Boardroom: Students are introduced to the District’s history and mission, learn the definition of “vector” and watch a short video.

 To schedule a field trip:

-The program runs approximately 1½ hours and is open to 4th grade students to adults.
+This program is only offered from November 1st through April 30th.
+Field trips have been limited to four (4) sessions per month due to staffing limitations.
+The program runs approximately 2½ hours and is open to 4th – 12th grade students.
 We can accommodate groups of up to 125 people and our facilities are handicap accessible.
 On-site parking and restrooms are available.
 Interested parties are advised to book field trips at the beginning of the school year as field trip sessions are limited.
 Field trip location: Greater Los Angeles County Vector Control District headquarters- 12545 Florence Avenue, Santa Fe Springs, CA 90670.
 Call LeShawn Simplis for information or to schedule: (562) 944-9656 x513.

 About the Foundation

-The Mobile Science and Vector Education Foundation, formerly known as the Greater Los Angeles Mosquito and Vector Control Public Health and Educational Foundation, a 501(c)(3) tax-exempt organization based in Santa Fe Springs, California, was founded in March 2001 to advance the Greater Los Angeles County Vector Control District’s elementary education program.
+The Greater Los Angeles Mosquito and Vector Control Public Health and Educational Foundation, a 501(c)(3) tax-exempt organization based in Santa Fe Springs, California, was founded in March 2001 to advance the Greater Los Angeles County Vector Control District’s elementary education program.

 In April 2001, the District received an $80,000 “in-kind” donation of a 35-foot recreational vehicle which was custom designed and retrofitted into a mobile, science-education laboratory.
-The VecMobile, also known as the Bug Bus, is the first of its kind in the nation for vector education and community outreach, targeting inner-city youth in need of interactive science programs.
-The Foundation also seeks to foster student interest in the pursuit of future scientific careers in the fields of entomology, biology, and public health.
+The VecMobile, also known as the Mobile Education Unit (MEU), is the first of its kind in the nation for vector education and community outreach, targeting under-represented, disenfranchised, inner-city youngsters in need of interactive science programs.

-The VecMobile is available at no-cost to fourth and fifth graders at all public and private elementary schools within District boundaries and provides safe, educational activities that promote student comprehension and learning.
-The educational experience covers the topics of public health, environmental sustainability, and vector control.
+The VecMobile is available to fifth graders at all public and private elementary schools within District boundaries and provides safe, educational activities that promote student comprehension and learning.

 Make a Contribution

-If you or your organization would like to make a tax-deductible contribution to the Mobile Science and Vector Education Foundation to support this popular science education program in the schools of Greater Los Angeles County, please contact the Director of Community Affairs, Truc Dever, at 562-944-9656 x510.
+If you or your organization would like to make a tax-deductible contribution to the Greater Los Angeles Mosquito and Vector Control Public Health and Educational Foundation to support this popular science education program in the schools of Greater Los Angeles County, please contact the Director of Community Affairs, Truc Dever, at 562-944-9656 x510.